FBI Most Wanted Terrorists: Additions to the list

-In February 2006, the FBI completed two groups of additions to the Most Wanted Terrorists list, the first such additions in over four years.
-On February 24, 2006, the day after adding two name to the list, the FBI added an additional six fugitive terrorists, for various plots and attacks.
+In February 2006, the FBI completed two groups of additions to the Most Wanted Terrorists list, the first additions in over four years.
+On February 24, 2006, the day after adding two names to the list, the FBI added an additional six fugitive terrorists, for various plots and attacks.
 One of the entries was for an indictment dating back to the June 14, 1985, hijacking of TWA flight 847 by Hezbollah (see above).

-Additionally, the FBI also added to the Seeking Information – War on Terrorism list an additional three persons, most notably, Abu Musab al-Zarqawi, the notorious leader of Al-Qaeda in Iraq.
+Additionally, the FBI also added to the Seeking Information – War on Terrorism list an additional three people, most notably, Abu Musab al-Zarqawi, the leader of Al-Qaeda in Iraq.
 This marked the first time that al-Zarqawi had appeared on any of the three major FBI wanted lists.
 On June 8, 2006, ABC News reported that Abu Musab al-Zarqawi was confirmed to have been killed in Baghdad in a bombing raid by a United States task force.
 His death was confirmed by multiple sources in Iraq, including the United States government.